-- Validate through the website or by clicking the link on the second page of the CeDiploma/CeCertificate and typing the required information where indicated.
+- Go to the Office of the Registrar's credential validation page (or click the link on the second page of the CeDiploma/CeCertificate) and enter the required information where indicated.

 - If you're using Adobe Reader or Acrobat 9.0 or higher, you'll be able to view the digital signature, which is shown at the top of the PDF and is part of the overall security of the document.
 If the digital signature shows a blue ribbon, it means that document has not been tampered with; any other symbol signifies the document cannot be trusted.
 Please note: Other PDF/digital readers and some mobile devices may not be able to show the digital signature/blue ribbon.